 I absolutely love blood oranges for several reasons: firstly they are just so pretty it's hard not to like them, secondly as they are in season in January they are a welcome citrusy start to the year and thirdly I love squeezing a big bowl full to make my own pink juice.
 I wanted to make something to show off blood oranges at their best and I've fancied my hand at a tart au citron for a while.
 So I thought a sort of blood orange tart (or tart au blood

 You know when the nights start to get dark earlier, it’s a bit colder than it was before and people start sneezing (not due to hayfever) that you just want to be on holiday?
 I have a significant desire to be on a beach from November to February; unfortunately it’s not a practical option.
 So, to make the best of it I surround myself with fruit.
 The more tropical and bright the better but there’s only so many pineapples one person can eat.
 I was

 One of my favourite things to make is drinks.
 They are so simple and there is a world of flavours and so many combinations to choose from.
 I recently met a great company called Mr Fitzpatricks who make a range of interesting cordials.
 To make the most of their intriguing flavours I am doing a series of posts all about drinks.

 The first of four posts is about the curiously named Blood Tonic.
-It's got a fantastic deep red colour and it smells of
+It's got a fantastic deep red colour

 A new house and a new kitchen, a tricky transition I find.
 What will the oven be like; a brute or a wimp?
 It turns out the oven is a pretty good one although I am yet to bake a cake and discover its true character.
 We have managed to save enough space to have a pantry; something I've always wanted.
 There are a few boxes yet to be unpacked and a few more bits of furniture to be put in place but progress has been good.
 So, with all the unpacking, swearing,